-Whether you want to go change the world or simply learn a bit more about your environmental footprint, this list of books on sustainability will help get you started!
+Whether you want to help shape the world or simply learn a bit more about your environmental footprint, this list of books on sustainability will help get you started!

 This article may contain compensated links.
 See our full disclosure here.

-Rather than settling for downcycling, McDonough and Braungart argue for designing products in such a way that, after their useful life, they provide genuine nourishment or life to something new.
-I read this in graduate school and can highly recommend it!
+Rather than settling for recycling or downcycling, the authors argue for designing products in such a way that, after their useful life, they provide genuine nourishment or life to something new.

 This book by Diane Ackerman is celebrated for its unique insight into the natural world and humans’ place in it.
 The Human Age argues that there is no force more meddlesome or more influential than we are.

-Praised as a “beguiling, optimistic engagement with the changes affecting every part of our lives,” this one is definitely catching my eye this year.
+Praised as a “beguiling, optimistic engagement with the changes affecting every part of our lives,” this one is should definitely be on your reading list this year.

 Small is Beautiful is an oldie but a goodie.
 Originally published in 1973, this book has been a statement on sustainability in its field for decades.
 And it only gets more relevant every year.